hidayatoska/ERC721-Somnia-TEST/README.md

 # ERC721-Somnia-TEST

-How to Create ERC721 in Blockchain SOMNIA NETWORK :
+How to Create Smart Contract ERC721 in Blockchain SOMNIA NETWORK :

 Step 1
  Got to https://wizard.openzeppelin.com/#erc721